-- Autoscope and ISNS have not been involved as a debtor in any bankruptcy, receivership, or any similar proceeding; - Neither Autoscope nor ISNS has been involved in any material reclassifications, mergers, consolidations or purchases or sales of any significant amount of assets, other than the Reorganization; - Neither Autoscope nor ISNS has defaulted on the terms of any note, loan, lease or other indebtedness or financing arrangement requiring either Autoscope or ISNS to make payments; - There has been no change in control of Autoscope or ISNS; - There has not been any increase of 10% or more in any class of securities of Autoscope; - There has not been any past, pending or anticipated stock split, stock dividend, recapitalization, merger, acquisition, spin-off or reorganization, except as disclosed in Footnote 15, Start Up, Restructuring and Exit Activities to the Company's December 31, 2022 consolidated financial statements and are incorporated by reference from the Company's 2022 Annual Report filed separately through the OTC Disclosure and News Service and available at www.otcmarkets.com. - There has not been any delisting of Autoscope's securities by any securities exchange except for the voluntary delisting from Nasdaq described in Part A, Item 3 above; and - There has not been any pending or threatened legal proceedings or administrative actions either by or against the Autoscope or ISNS that could have a material effect on their business, financial condition, or operations and no pending trading suspensions by a securities regulator involving Autoscope or ISNS.
+- Autoscope and ISNS have not been involved as a debtor in any bankruptcy, receivership, or any similar proceeding; - Autoscope and ISNS have not been involved with any material reclassifications, mergers, consolidations or purchases or sales of any other significant amount of assets, other than the Reorganization and the sale of the RTMS radar detection product line business (the "RTMS Business") to Sensys Networks, Inc., a Delaware corporation and a U.S. subsidiary of TagMaster AB, effective on August 31, 2023 as described in "Note 18, Discontinued Operations" in the Notes to the Consolidated Financial Statements included elsewhere in this Annual Report; - Autoscope and ISNS have not been involved in any material reclassifications, mergers, consolidations or purchases or sales of any significant amount of assets, other than the Reorganization and sale of the RTMS Business to Sensys Networks, Inc.; - Neither Autoscope nor ISNS has defaulted on the terms of any note, loan, lease or other indebtedness or financing arrangement requiring either Autoscope or ISNS to make payments; - There has been no change in control of Autoscope or ISNS; - There has not been any increase of 10% or more in any class of outstanding equity securities of Autoscope; - There has not been any past, pending or anticipated stock split, stock dividend, recapitalization, merger, acquisition, spin-off or reorganization, except as disclosed in "Note 15.
+Start Up, Restructuring and Exit Activities" in the Notes to the Consolidated Financial Statements included in the Company's December 31, 2022 consolidated financial statements and incorporated by reference into this Annual Report from the Company's 2022 Annual Report filed separately through the OTC Disclosure and News Service and available at www.otcmarkets.com; - There has not been any delisting of Autoscope's securities by any securities exchange except for the voluntary delisting from Nasdaq described in Part A, Item 3 above; and - There have not been any current, past, pending or threatened legal proceedings or administrative actions either by or against Autoscope or ISNS that could have a material effect on Autoscope's business, financial condition, or operations and no current, past or pending trading suspensions by a securities regulator involving Autoscope or ISNS.